 Many announcements are made over the P.A. system.
-In order to keep announcements to a minimum, such announcements must be pertinent to the school program.
-Most of these are made during homeroom period.
+To keep announcements to a minimum, such announcements must be pertinent to the school program.
+Most of these are made during the homeroom period.

 Non-school activities will not be announced.
 A form is provided in the main office and must be signed by the principal or advisor.
 Please keep announcements brief.
-Repeating of announcements must be kept to a minimum.
+Repeating announcements must be kept to a minimum.